J0y-B0y/TUSX/README.md

 - Python 3.x
 - Redis Server
-- Email account for sending notifications (e.g., Gmail)

-## Structure:
+## Structure

 The project comprises a single Python file (`main.py`) and a `requirements.txt` file.

 - **Main File (`main.py`):**
-  This file encapsulates all functionalities, including adding, updating, deleting, and viewing stocks, fetching stock details, monitoring the portfolio for threshold breaches, and sending email notifications.
+  This file encapsulates all functionalities, including adding, updating, deleting, and viewing stocks, fetching stock details, monitoring the portfolio for threshold breaches, and sending notifications.

 - **Configuration File (`requirements.txt`):**
   This file enumerates all the dependencies required to run the project, ensuring that users can set up the necessary environment without compatibility issues.

-## Features:
+## Features

+### Core Features

 - **Add Stock:** Add new stocks to the portfolio with purchase details and loss thresholds.
 - **Update Stock:** Modify existing stock details in the portfolio.
 - **Delete Stock:** Remove stocks from the portfolio.
-- **View Stock Details:** Access detailed information for a specific stock, including a candlestick chart.
+- **View Stock Details:** Access detailed information for a specific stock, including financial and technical details.
 - **List Stocks:** Display all stocks in the portfolio with their current status.
 - **Portfolio Summary:** Provide a comprehensive summary of the portfolio.
 - **Search and View Stock:** Search for a stock and view its current details.

-- **Automated Alerts:** Monitor the portfolio and send email notifications if the stock price drops below the threshold.
+### New Features

+- **Enhanced Stock Charts:** Generate interactive candlestick, line, and bar charts with Plotly for detailed stock performance visualization.
+- **Candlestick Patterns:** Identify and highlight key candlestick patterns such as Hammer, Bullish Engulfing, Morning Star, etc., in the candlestick charts.
+- **Detailed Sub-Tables:** Access in-depth financial metrics and technical indicators for each stock, presented in a well-formatted sub-table.

-## Configuration Variables:
+## Configuration Variables

 These variables need to be configured before running the program:

-- **Email Configuration:**
-  - `from_email`: Sender's email address.
-  - `from_password`: Sender's email password.

 - **Redis Configuration:**
   - `r`: Redis connection details (host, port, db).